May 18, 2023

 Biennial Statements (called "annual reports" in other areas) ensure that the state's records of your LLC are still accurate and up to date.

 They're a requirement for all New York LLCs (domestic and foreign).
-You have to file them to the state department even if there are no changes to your information.
+You have to file them to the State Department even if there are no changes to your information.

 It's due every 2 years on your LLC's anniversary month.
-So if you formed your LLC in June 2022, you need to submit it in June 2024.
+So, if you formed your LLC in June 2022, you need to submit it in June 2024.
 After that, the next due date would be June 2026.

-Take note that you can only submit your Biennial Statement during your LLC's anniversary month.
-If you try filing it earlier, you'll be asked to refile it during the actual anniversary month.
 The state department sends email reminders at the start of the month if they have your email address on file.
 So make sure you give them yours in your Articles of Organization to avoid missing the deadline.

 How to file your Biennial Statement:

 All statements should be filed via the state's e-Statement Filing Service.
-You need to contact the state department's Division of Corporations if you can't do it online.
+You need to contact the State Department's Division of Corporations if you can't do it online.
 They'll give you a paper form to fill out and submit instead.

 It costs $9 per filing, which you can pay only using debit or credit cards.
 They accept Visa, Mastercard, and American Express cards.[3]